What to expect at this Episcopal church…

 The Liturgy of the Table

 Following the passing of the Peace, we prepare ourselves for Holy Eucharist.
 While the Choir sings, an offering is taken from those that are present and brought to the altar with the elements of the Eucharist (bread and wine).
 We present these symbols of our life, our souls and our bodies by lifting our hearts and singing “Holy, Holy, Holy” to the Lord, and join as celebrants in the prayer of Great Thanksgiving.
-As our priest recites the words Christ spoke when he prepared his Last Supper, our spirits join with the Holy Spirit humbly praying that we may procure the benefits of Christ’s death and Resurrection.
+As our priest recites the words Christ spoke when he shared his Last Supper, our spirits join with the Holy Spirit humbly praying that we may procure the benefits of Christ’s death and Resurrection.
 Known as the Eucharistic Prayer, we use several during the year at St. Paul’s.
 You will see different postures at this hallowed time.
 Some people may be kneeling and some maybe standing, either is fine, as long as it is done in the spirit of reverence and thanksgiving.
 After the consecration of the Bread and Wine, we join in saying the Lord’s Prayer, and then gather at the Altar rail to receive the promised gift of our Lord’s Body and Blood in the Holy Communion.

 It is the Lord’s Table to which we are invited.
 It is Jesus invitation which compels us to consume that which we become – the Body of Christ.